vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/2_sthirI-karaNa-vibhAgaH.md

 Desika points out that this is untenable, as upasanas are not sources of evil as the 'abhicharika kriyas' are.
 Upasanas are means of liberation and so they are valid.

 Upasanas are not prescribed just to create a desire in the minds of the aspirants for the adoption of easier means.
 Success through an easier means causes faith in a more difficult means.
 The knowledge of the means or upaya, that is appropriate to the attainment of the prapya, is known from the shastras, and it cannot be decided on the basis of merc and independent 'yukti' or reasoning.
 If the authority of the shastras is questioned as relating to upasanas, by parity of reasoning, the authorities prescribing Prapatti also become invalid.
 So, both Bhakti Yoga and Prapatti are valid means to mukti, as they have been enjoined by the shastras for different types of aspirants, according to their competence and ability 10.
-It cannot be said that upasanas are to be ignored, though they are ordained, as they are (fTenfus fatas) or
+It cannot be said that upasanas are to be ignored, though they are ordained, as they are (fTenfus fatas) or opposed to the practices of Ries, as we see that ancient masters like Parasara and others following them.

-254

-Essence of Srimad Rahasyatraya Saram

-opposed to the practices of Ries, as we see that ancient masters like Parasara and others following them.
 It cannot be said that they are not suitable for the present times as people qualified for upasanas are difficult to be found.
 It is probable even in these days that such upasakas may be here and there practising meditation just like the great yogins of yorc.
 As there is no contradiction to upasanas it may be taken as a valid means for spiritual perfection.

 A person who has chosen this path of Prapatti on account of his inability to practise Bhakti Yoga, and on account of his inability to wait for any length of time to attain moksha after exhausting all his 'prarabdha' karmas by experience, is praised as one who has done what ought to be done, and as one who has performed the sacrifice.
 This nyasa vidya is glorified as follows :